arunkandregula/8-todo-react-to-redux-again/README.md

 ## Problems with Step 4.
 1. Currently Router params are available only to TodoApp.
-TodoApp doesnt directly use them, rahter pass them to its child components like :
+TodoApp doesnt directly use them, rather pass them to its child components like :
 <TodoListContainer filter={props.params.filter || 'all'}/>
 Again boiler plate props.
 Lets see how we can directly inject these router params into connected components or container components.

+## Step5 - Branch.
+05-injecting-router-params

+## Step5.
+ 1. In what ever container component, we need router params, do: import { withRouter } from 'react-router';
+    ..
+    return withRouter(connect(.. , ..)(...));
+ 2. Thats it.

+## Problems with Step 5.
+1. You can still find some boiler plate in the function mapDispatchToProps.
+We can remove the boiler plate code.
+2. Components like TodoListContainer has knowledge about state shape as it is filtering todos.
+   That creates tight coupling between components and reducers.
+So if state shape changes, we have to update these components as well.
+Its a maintainance nightmare.
+We can solve it if we move the selectors i.e. methods that select part of the state like (getFilteredItems or getFilteredTodos) to reducer files that define the state shape.